Neotys-Labs/helm-neoload-web/README.md

 ## Introduction

-This chart deploys Neoload Web on your kubernetes cluster.
+This chart deploys Neoload Web on your Kubernetes cluster.

-This chart is meant for advanced kubernetes/helm users as a successful installation and exploitation of the application is very environment dependant.
+This chart is meant for advanced Kubernetes/Helm users as a successful installation and exploitation of the application is very environment dependant.

 ## Prerequisites

 - A running [Kubernetes](https://kubernetes.io/) cluster (1.14+)
 - [Helm](https://helm.sh/docs/intro/install/) CLI  (~3.0.2)
-- A running [mongodb](https://www.mongodb.com/) accessible from the kubernetes cluster ([see supported versions](https://www.neotys.com/documents/doc/nlweb/latest/en/html/#26054.htm#o39020))
+- A running [mongodb](https://www.mongodb.com/) accessible from the Kubernetes cluster ([see supported versions](https://www.neotys.com/documents/doc/nlweb/latest/en/html/#26054.htm#o39020))
-- One of the following ingress controller installed on your kubernetes cluster
+- One of the following ingress controller installed on your Kubernetes cluster

 #### Ingress controller